 - 1. In VMware vSphere inventory, right click the Agent for ESX(i) (Virtual Appliance). - 2.
 Add the disk by editing the settings of the virtual machine.
 The disk size must be at least 10 GB.
-The maximum supported locally attached storage size is 2 TB. - Be careful when adding an already existing disk.
+Be careful when adding an already existing disk.
 Once the storage is created, all data previously contained on this disk will be lost. - 3.
 Go to the virtual appliance console.
 The Create storage link is available at the bottom of the screen.
 If it is not, click Refresh. - 4.
 Click the Create storage link, select the disk and specify a label for it.